Return on Equity (ROE)

 For Aiding Comparison

 Finally, ROE is an excellent aid for comparing different companies.
-However, merely looking at the ROE of an individual company will not be of much benefit.
+However, merely looking at the ROE of an individual company will not be of many benefits.
 The metric is best understood when compared with a company’s ROE from previous years or the ROE of comparable companies.

 Return based calculations can be problematic in industries where a lot of the investment is in intangible assets, for example, brands.
 If the company is generating brand value by advertising, the accounts will immediately expense the advertising cost, unlike capital expenditure which is capitalized as part of property plant and equipment.
 So companies with large internally developed intangible assets which are not reflected on the balance sheet will have relatively low equity as the cost of the intangibles are expensed immediately, and relatively high return on equity.
 In contrast, a manufacturer of heavy industrial equipment requires a lot of capital to run its business all of which is capitalized as PP&E. The manufacturer will have a relatively lower ROE than the company with lots of internally developed intangibles.